ucla-data-archive/ucla-dataverse/docs/_sources/policy/collection.rst.txt

 * Rights: By uploading content, no change of ownership is implied and no property rights are transferred to the UCLA Library.
 All uploaded content remains the property of the parties prior to submission
 * Data file formats: All formats are allowed - even preservation unfriendly.
 Dataverse will convert certain tabular data formats (Stata, XLS, R, SPSS) into plane-text tab delimited files.
 * Volume and size limitations: Total files size limit per record is 50GB.
 Higher quotas can be requested and granted on a case-by-case basis.
 * Data quality: All information is provided **as-is**, and the user shall hold UCLA and information providers supplying data to UCLA free and harmless in connection with the use of such information.
-UCLA Dataverse accepts data deposited **as-is**.
-As file formats become obsolete, UCLA Dataverse will not migrate data to newer formats, although deposits which the content owner has migrated will be accepted.
-In the case of unusual or proprietary file formats, Dataverse cannot guarantee their readability in future years.
-* Metadata types and sources: All metadata is stored internally in JSON-format according to a defined JSON schema.
-Metadata is exported in several standard formats such as MARCXML, Dublin Core, and DataCite Metadata Schema (according to the OpenAIRE Guidelines).
+* Metadata types and sources:
 * Licenses: Users must specify a license for all publicly available files.
 Licenses for closed access files may be specified in the description field.